 Students learn to use accounting concepts and procedures required to prepare cash flow statements and manage tangible and intangible assets; payroll; partnerships and corporations; long-term investments and liabilities; stocks; and bonds.
 They demonstrate knowledge of professional accounting standards.
+Students will also become familiar with a commonly used computerized accounting program or spreadsheet.
 Prerequisite: BA 211 with a C grade or better, or instructor approval.